lavaeater/suburban-commando/README.md

 ### Mechanics
 The player should be able to walk around - and how do I want to do that?
 Do I want it to be nsew-oriented, or more like propulsion, rotation, direction, what?
 I think cognitively it is easier to do it nsew-oriented, it is the way both south park and helldivers work with their controls.

+So, what we have now is an ugly model doing ugly model things - but that is friggin' great.
+So great!

 ## Enemy Entity 1 <- doing now
 ### Mechanics
 Update: I will not use Mixamo for the enemy character, as of now.